 Question: "Should Bible translations use gender-inclusive language?"

 Answer: In the last century, more English Bible translations were introduced than at any other time in history.
 Some of those Bible translations have strived for gender-inclusive language that changes the original meaning of God’s inspired Word (see 2 Peter 1:21; 2 Timothy 3:16).
 Making a document “gender-inclusive” can be as simple as changing a few references to “every man” to the more neutral “everyone.”
 But gender inclusivity can also involve the blurring of gender lines that were never intended to be blurred.
-Not all languages have such difficulties, but English has no gender-neutral singular pronoun that means both “he” and “she,” so translators have usually defaulted to the “generic masculine,” using the pronouns he or him, even when the context applies to everyone.
+Not all languages have such difficulties, but English has no gender-neutral singular pronoun that means both “he” and “she,” so translators have usually defaulted to the “generic masculine,” using the pronoun he or him, even when the context applies to everyone.
 In recent years, some have objected to the use of the generic masculine, declaring it gender discrimination.

 New archaeological finds and the discoveries of earlier manuscripts have given Bible translators better tools and broader understanding with which to determine elusive meanings of terms no longer in active use.
 However, accuracy is not always the motivator in creating a new translation of the Bible.
 Some cults, such as the Jehovah’s Witnesses, have created their own versions of the Bible to support their agenda and ideas.
 The Jehovah’s Witnesses’ New World Translation omits words and adds others in ways that twist passages just enough to change their meaning.
 This type of Bible translation is not a translation at all but a perversion of God’s holy Word.
 God has harsh words for people who say, “Thus says the Lord,” when He did not say that (Deuteronomy 4:2;18:20; Jeremiah 23:16; Ezekiel 13:1–7).